-As Editorial Director, Tim oversees communications, including the blog, newsletter, and general updates from HQ.
+As Director of Communications, Tim oversees communications, including the blog, newsletter, and general updates from HQ.
 In other words, he is a glorified town caller.
 Please feel free to picture him with a speaking-trumpet, as it is his accoutrement of choice—preferably bedazzled rather majestically to separate him from the other town callers.
 As a former NaNoWriMo intern himself, Tim also oversees our intern program, the most difficult part of which is frantically searching for ways to permanently retain these fantastic folks.

 Tim has worked for Once, Wired, and San Francisco magazines, as well as at Condé Nast.
 He is searching for new ways to humble-brag about the fact that he is only two degrees of separation away from Taylor Swift, and that his dog is possibly the cutest dog ever.